 "When you're 2-12 and you don't have a bubble, it's cold as Hell.
 It's the coldest place on earth out at practice," Anderson said.
 "Now, it's cold, but, it's like, 'We've got to go play in the cold on Sunday, so, OK.'
 That's the idea.
 Keep going and we'll get a bubble."

 Their 2005 bubble has yet to burst, but the Bengals took the opportunity after Sunday's 38-31 victory here over the Steelers to poke some holes in the critics.

 "We answered the critics.
 The critics who said we hadn't beat anybody with a winning record," said wide receiver Chad Johnson.
 "So he'll we have to wait and see what the problem is that they have with this team and then we'll answer that."

-They had heard they weren't an elite team and hadn't beaten an elite team, and John Thornton wondered what would be said now.
+They had heard they weren't an elite team and hadn't beat an elite team and John Thornton wondered what would be said now.

 "The Steelers are 7-5," Thornton said.
 "Are they an elite team?
 I mean, Chicago (who the Bengals beat when they were 1-1) has the same record we do."

 The Bengals tried to put a straight face on this one.
 After all, they don't clinch anything unless they beat Cleveland this Sunday.

 But it was emotional.
 Their first winning season for veterans like Anderson, center Rich Braham, and linebacker Brian Simmons.
 Control of the division.
 A win over the defending AFC North champion Steelers six weeks after they got pummeled.

 They had their loudest and most boisterous post-game "Who going to beat them Bengals?" chant yet, probably stemming from getting Monday off.
 But it was more than that.